 - Nautical charts are also necessary, the archipelago area is covered in the series D.

 - When walking on the islands, it is good to remember that the rocks are slippery when wet, and so are moss and algae.

 - Ticks live in damp grass, and some of them carry viruses and bacteria which cause diseases.
 It is especially important to cover your legs, which is easily done by wearing your socks on top of your trouser legs.
 Tick pliers and tick check done every night are also essential.

 - Snakes are common in the archipelago, so it is advisable to watch out when walking.

-- If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
+- Make sure you pack a first-aid kit.
+If you face an emergency on your hike, e.g. get lost, get injured or observe wildfire, call 112 and report an emergency.
 Maritime Rescue Centre's calling number is 0294 1000.
 More information on how to act in an emergency.

-- Hiking in Finland:
+- Hiking in Finland

 It is recommended to keep the mobile phone warm and to bring extra food and water with you.
 There are many excursion locations with no mobile coverage and some mobile phones does not work in sub-zero temperatures, that is why it is always a good idea to let someone know about your itinerary and timetable.